-Last year we found over a 100 scam websites offering Waldorf Dolls.
-Early this year luckily by and by these websites have disappeared or got taken down.
+In 2020 we found over a 100 scam websites offering Waldorf Dolls.
+Luckily by and by these websites have disappeared or got taken down.

 However, in the last few months many people contacted me again about new scam Websites offering Waldorf Dolls, so I have decided to create a page with some useful information.